 “You have to do a lot of planning when you’re moving from one space to another,” said Walter Gumersell, partner with Rivkin Radler.
-“Confirm the terms that you’re going to be taking – rent, security deposit, term of the lease and the use of the space is key.
-You want that to be as broad as possible."
+“Confirm the terms that you’re going to be taking.”
+For example, include clauses about rent, the security deposit, the term of the lease and the use of the space.
+“You want that to be as broad as possible,” he said.

 It should be no surprise that the fine print in a commercial lease is very important.
-There are two basic steps to take before signing a lease: Do extensive research and be aware of typical statutes included in business leases.
+There are two basic steps to take before signing a lease: Do extensive research, and be aware of typical statutes included in business leases.

 Steps for research include vetting the landlord, determining the building owner, researching zoning laws and getting a general feel for the area.
 Before you sign a lease, make sure you get an idea of the payment structure, your own personal risk exposure, the transfer structure, the landlord’s desired holdover rate and any nuisance clauses in your lease.
 These are some important things to look out for, but keep in mind that typical commercial lease practices vary by state.

-In some states, for example, if a landlord fails to make his or her payments to the building owner, or fails to make mortgage payments to a bank, the business or tenant can end up getting evicted in the event of foreclosure – even if the business has been on time with every payment.
-That’s just one example of how a landlord, tenant and building owner relationship can go awry.
+In some states, for example, if a landlord fails to make their payments to the building owner, or fails to make mortgage payments to a bank, the business or tenant can end up getting evicted in the event of foreclosure – even if the business has been on time with every payment.
+That’s just one example of how the relationship between a landlord, tenant and building owner can go awry.
 Gumersell said businesses can conduct a public records search to find out more about the landlord.
-You can also request documents related to the landlord’s LLC or business entity to learn more about whether it’s an ideal partner for your business.
+You can also request documents related to the landlord’s limited liability company or business entity to learn more about whether it’s an ideal partner for your business.